ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 **AMIs CREATION**

 The approach used here is "immutable infrastructure".
-To put it simply, we're going to create AMIs with software pre-installed in them and deploy them, instead of provisioning an EC2 Instance and then configure it afterward.<br>
+To put it simply, we're going to create AMIs with software pre-installed in them and deploy them, instead of provisioning an EC2 instance and then configure it afterward.<br>
 Using an immutable infrastructure will help us with consistency and deploy time (on top of many other advantages that I’m not going to discuss today).<br>

 To create the AMIs, I've decided to use Packer + Ansible.
 Packer works as follow:

-1. Packer will create a temporary EC2 Instance from a source AMI (defined in a file called [packer.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/master/packer.json#L4))
+1. Packer will create a temporary EC2 instance from a source AMI (defined in a file called [packer.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/master/packer.json#L4))
-2. It will then connect to the instance (via ssh) and run ansible
+2. It will then connect to the instance (via ssh) and run Ansible
 3. Then Packer will save the configured instance as a new AMI and output some metadata to a file called [manifest.json](https://github.com/ish-xyz/jenkins-aws-platform/blob/1/images/agents/default/manifest.json)<br><br>